 Latin is a mysterious language.
 It's been effectively "dead" for one thousand years (or more), nobody is born speaking Latin as the primary language, yet somehow, it is still being used, even omnipresent in culture.
 Maybe it's that distinct, laconic sound of it unlike anything else.
 Maybe it's the language of one of the greatest Vestigial Empires of the Western world, the Imperium Romanum.
 Maybe it's the fact that it is still the official ecclesiastical language of the Roman Catholic Church.
 Or it's just because Latin makes you feel intelligent and badass, with all the scientific terminologies and Ominous Latin Chanting.
 Whatever the reason, Latin sounds awesome to most people.
 And that's a satiable reason to introduce it gratuitously onto any work of fiction out there.

-It could also be that most people, in the United States at least, understand one language solely, and the ability to be bilingual seems, well, awesome.
+It could also be that many people understand one language solely, and the ability to be bilingual seems, well, awesome.
 But remember, if someone does know more than two languages, only one language will remain primus inter paresLat. "first among equals" More literally: The first between equals. to them.

 There's also a significant inclination to combine simultaneously both Latin andGratuitous Greek.
 Someone who is unfamiliar with one or both could easily confuse one for the other fundamentally on sound, which probably has to do with a significant portion of Latin vocabulary being derived from Greek in the first place.
 Real Life science's obsession for this, especially in the field of Taxonomy (exempli gratiaLat. "for example", or more literally "for the sake of example": Tyrannosaurus rex, both Greek Tyrannos and Latin Rexmean "King"note Well, sort of.
 Tyrannos implied a recently-established monarchy, while the Greek word Basileos, the usual Greek word for "King", implied a throne that existed since time immemorial, or was at least supported by some sort of primordial legitimacy (e.g. the Byzantine Emperor, who by the Middle Ages went by the motto Basileis Basileon Basileionton Basiliei: King of Kings Ruling over Rulers).) doesn't help (Science is also Latin for "knowledge").